 At this moment, for reasons I can't explain, without a single hesitation or fear, I instinctually placed my hand firmly on her chest over her heart and looked deeply into her already closed eyes.
 Without any warning, her heart receded from my still-reaching palm, from the love around her, from earthly concerns.
 Her ribs and sternum now purposeless with nothing to protect, except to allow my hand the resting place it would need for several minutes longer, hoping there were some beats I had missed.

-As I felt my grandmother’s last heartbeat reverberate through my hand, it occurred to me I really knew nothing about the heart, at least not in the way this moment demanded.
-In such moments when we search for explanations to the unexplainable, I felt this deep void and disappointment in myself that I had somehow failed her because I didn’t understand the heart in its final breath, a personal version of the illogical burden the living can carry in grief.
-I held her and made a vow that I would do everything I could to let her know she was not alone and that the true complexity of both her living and dying heart would be remembered.
+As I felt my grandmother's last heartbeat reverberate through my hand, it occurred to me I really knew nothing about the heart, at least not in the way this moment demanded.
+And in those moments when we search for explanations to the unexplainable, I felt this deep void in myself that I could not comfort her, that I did not understand her heart in its final breath.
+I held her and made a vow that I would do everything I could to let her know she was not alone, that the true complexity of both her living and dying heart would be remembered.

-Whether a loved one or anyone is there to grasp our final beat, the harsh truth for the vast majority of hearts is that they share a similar physical and memory fate: silence and forgetting through cessation.
-We take this for granted today but the ability to see, hear and record our living hearts is a relatively recent development; for most of recorded history it was a religious taboo of the highest order to touch or look upon a living heart, and science simply did not know how to do so without killing someone in the process.
-For billions of people, information about their hearts was never stored because we had not yet developed the technology to do so.
+Whether a loved one or anyone is there to grasp our final beat, the harsh truth for the vast majority of hearts is that they share a similar physical and memory fate: Silence and forgetting through cessation.
+We take this for granted today, but the ability to see, hear, and record our living hearts is a relatively recent development.
+It was a religious taboo of the highest order to touch or look upon a living heart for most of recorded history, and science did not know how to do so without killing someone in the process.
+For billions of people, information about their hearts was never recorded because we had not yet developed the technology to do so.
 But can art find a way around this, opening new pathways to empathize with forgotten hearts by making them beat again?

 But even once we crossed the more difficult threshold of audio recording and playback in 1877, truly a milestone in the history of sensory preservation, it would be decades before listening to recorded heartbeats was introduced into medicine.
 The technology was just not sensitive enough yet.
 For an artist on a quest to find the first heartbeats and pulses ever recorded in history—meaning, as playable sound—the fact that the earliest physiological recordings predate Edison's invention of playback presented quite an obstacle.